-Contractors using BIM on site to speed up workflow and increase efficiency gives customers confidence in the project execution processes.
+Contractors use BIM on site to speed up workflow and increase efficiency thereby providing customers increased confidence in the project execution processes.

 Application of BIM technology has changed the tide.
 Government mandate to use BIM further enhances efficiency of construction management through technology interventions.
 The extensive collaboration and coordination across disciplines and the visualization that BIM offers, have eased out most of the construction challenges.
 BIM ensures that projects are viable and that contractors remain competitive.